-Address Error Detection
+1 Address Error Detection

 FF_H is read if for some cause such as noise the CPU attempts to fetch an instruction from a non-existent memory address.
 Code FF_H is the SWI instruction, so a software interrupt is generated and an address error is detected.
-The address error detection range can be further expanded by writing FF_H to unused areas of the program memory.
-Address-trapreset is generated for instruction fetch from a part of RAM area (addresses 0040_H - $013F_H$) or SFR area (0000_H - $003F_H$).
+The address error detection range can be further expanded by writing FF_H to unused areas of the program memory. the address trap reset is generated in case that an instruction is fetched from RAM or SFR areas.

-Note: The fetch data from addresses, BF80_H to BFFF_H for 87C807 is not "FF_H".
+Note: The fetch data from addresses $BF80_H$ to $BFFF_H$ (test ROM area) is not "FFH".